Placement tests help Skyline College know which ESOL class you need to prepare yourself for your college career.

 - Have you lived in the US for six years of more?

 - Do you speak mostly English with family and friends?

 - Can you understand basic instructions in English?

 What is on the ESOL placement test?

-The ESOL placement test will evaluate your reading comprehension, language use, and listening skill.
+The ESOL placement test will evaluate your reading comprehension, language use, and listening skills.
 Your results on these three tests will place you into the ESOL classes.
-Here is the sequence of classes (LINK to http://www.skylinecollege.edu/esol/index.php )

-How can I prepare for the English placement test?
+How can I prepare for the ESOL placement test?

 - For a few days before the test, make sure you do some reading, writing, speaking, and listening all in English.

 - Schedule two (2) separate testing appointments to take all of your ESOL and Math placement tests (~2 1/2 to 3 hours).
 Give yourself enough time to arrive at the testing site so that you will not feel rushed.

 - Get plenty of rest before the test.